Miami University Logo

 A Community for Support

-The program aimed to help participants improve a current academic writing project—such as an article, a chapter, a book prospectus, or a review essay—and to gain insight into the writing process, learn about the work of colleagues, and form long-term writing partnerships.
-Small group work alternated with large group sessions and time for individual work.
-Over the course of two days, participants received at least one detailed peer review of a work-in-progress, and they had focused time to write, revise, brainstorm, process feedback, and problem-solve.
-Small groups within the workshop equalized the amount of reading and written feedback required of each participant, with the goal of making everyone’s active engagement manageable and productive.
+The program aims to help participants improve a current academic writing project—such as an article, a chapter, a book prospectus, or a review essay—and to gain insight into the writing process, learn about the work of colleagues, and form long-term writing partnerships.
+Small group work will alternated with larger group sessions and time for individual work.
+Over the course of two days, participants will received at least one detailed peer review of a work-in-progress, and they will have focused time to write, revise, brainstorm, process feedback, and problem-solve.
+Small groups within the workshop will equalize the amount of reading and written feedback required of each participant, with the goal of making everyone’s active engagement manageable and productive.

-Participants agreed to share a draft of 2,000-10,000 words; write and share a detailed reader’s report for at least one other colleague; read the work of group participants; and participate energetically in workshop activities.
-Drafts were due January 18; peer reviews were due January 22.
-The workshop ran from 9 a.m.- noon and 1 p.m.-4 p.m. on January 23 and January 24, 2024, with an open hour for lunch.
-Participants were expected to keep January 25 free in case a snow day was needed.
+Faculty applicants agree to share a draft of 2,000-10,000 words; write and share a detailed reader’s report for at least one other colleague; read the work of group participants; and participate energetically in workshop activities.
+The workshop will meet during the week of January 18, with a more specific schedule to be announced later.
+The following tentative schedule is designed to show typical due dates and activities: drafts are tentatively due January 13; peer reviews are due January 19.
+The workshop typically runs from 9 a.m.- noon and 1 p.m.-4 p.m. for two days in the final week of January, with an open hour for lunch--but specific times and dates will be announced later.
+Participants will be expected to keep open a third day during the week in case a snow day is needed.
 Breakfast, lunch, coffee, tea, water, and snacks were provided.
-Participants received $300 in research funding.
+Participants will receive $300 in research funding.

 A dozen Miami humanities faculty discussing work around a seminar table.Letters in an old newspaper press.